 The influence of crusader tactics did not end with the secularization of the Teutonic Order in 1525 or the dissolution of the Livonian Order in 1561.
 The military architecture, siege techniques, and combined arms doctrine pioneered by the orders became foundational for later Baltic states.
 The Prussian fortress of Königsberg was expanded and modernized by the Hohenzollerns.
 The Livonian castles (such as Cēsis and Sigulda) were used as bases by the Polish-Lithuanian Commonwealth and later by Sweden during the Livonian War (1558–1583).

 The influence extended to Russia as well.
 Ivan III and Ivan IV adopted techniques for constructing timber-and-earth forts (kremlins) and for conducting sieges of brick castles, modeling their campaigns against the Livonian Order on crusader precedents.
 The Muscovite military manual Ustav rabotnykh lyudey (Regulations for Service People) from the 16th century included siegecraft methods derived from the Teutonic tradition.
+During the Livonian War, Russian armies employed the same combination of artillery, mining, and blockade that the Teutonic Knights had perfected two centuries earlier.

 Conclusion